maplibre/demotiles/sprite/README.md

 # Sample Sprites

-These sprite files were generated using https://github.com/acalcutt/icon-fonts
+These sprite files are from https://github.com/openmaptiles/osm-bright-gl-style